The not so free 55

 Kathy was also pleasantly surprised at their ability to manage the savings month to month: “If the price of gas goes up, we don’t like it but we adjust.
 If food prices at the grocery stores go up, we don’t like it but we have to eat.
 If our utilities for our home go up, we have to heat the house.
 The monthly RRSP contribution is just like that, except that we are paying ourselves first instead of everyone else.
 You often don’t miss what you don’t see.”

-If you think about it, their savings plan is really a way of practising for retirement, when most of us live on less money anyway.
+If you think about it, their savings plan is really a way of practicing for retirement, when most of us live on less money anyway.

 Don’t be overly conservative